We care, for the better.

 - Building Family Recovery in Newham

 - The Alcohol and Families Alliance

-The Hidden Harm agenda (pdf) was published in the 2003 Inquiry, highlighting the serious consequences of parental substance misuse on children and young people.
+The Advisory Council on the Misuse of Drugs produced its report of the inquiry into children of problem drug users: Hidden Harm in 2003.
+The report highlights the serious consequences of parental substance misuse on children and young people.
 It is estimated that there are between 250,000 and 350,000 children of problem drug users in the UK, whilst as many as 2.5 million children and young people live with a dependent drinker.

 In Newham during 2015-16 there were 695 hospital admissions that were due to drugs and 5,060 hospital admissions for alcohol misuse.